neuged/nlp_service/README.md

 ## Installation

 Install the Python 3 dependencies as described in [worker/requirements](worker/requirements.txt) and [service/requirements](service/requirements.txt).
-For example by running `pip3 worker/requirements` and `pip3 worker/requirements.txt` from the root directory.
+For example by running `pip3 install worker/requirements` and `pip3 install worker/requirements.txt` from the root directory.

 Celery needs to know how to connect to the RabbitMQ message broker and expects the following environment variables to be set accordingly: